AndreiCMP/stillwithyou-legal/privacy-policy.md

 # Privacy Policy

-*Last updated: July 2025*
+Last updated: July 2025

+The *StillWithYou* app respects your privacy and is committed to transparency.

+## Data Collection

+- The app requires user authentication via email using *Firebase Authentication*.
+- Conversations are stored securely in *Firebase Firestore*, associated with a unique user ID.
+- No personally identifiable information (PII) is required beyond the email address.

+## Data Usage

+- Your messages are used to provide personalized responses through a secure AI backend.
-The StillWithYou app respects your privacy.
-We do not collect, store, or share any personal data from users.
+- We do not sell or share your data with third parties.

-- No login or personal identification is required.
-- All conversations and data remain only on your device.
-- No analytics, third-party services, or advertising trackers are used.
+- Your data is never used for advertising or analytics purposes.

+## Third-Party Services

+The app uses the following third-party services:
+- *Firebase (Auth + Firestore)* – for secure user management and chat storage;
+- *Custom AI backend* – to generate conversational responses based on your settings.

+## User Rights

+- You may request to delete your account and all associated data by emailing the developer at the contact listed in the Google Play Store.

+## Security

+We take reasonable precautions to protect your information and use secure protocols for data transfer.

+---

-For any privacy-related concerns, please contact us via the developer email listed in the Google Play Store.
+For any questions or concerns, contact us via the developer email listed in the Play Store.